As more people turn to contactless payments, small businesses must be prepared to offer this option to their customers.

 NFC terminals are the most common contactless payment method, while mobile e-wallets, QR codes, and barcodes are gaining popularity fast.

 The last three options are contactless compared to NFC terminals, requiring users to tap their cards to complete purchases.
 Mobile e-wallet users can send payments to your store’s nominated bank account through a mobile number.
-For additional security, you can create a QR code that users can scan to make payments conveniently.
+For additional security, you can create a QR code for payment that users can scan to make payments conveniently.

 In the future, hardly any business will display their account or mobile numbers out of security concerns.
 Creating a QR code for your business now will allow you to accept payment for years securely.
 PayPal users, for example, can use the app to generate QR codes connected to their accounts.